Focus on your breath. Listen to your body. Notice your emotions, but don't judge them.

 By putting equanimity within arm's reach, if even for a moment, mindfulness programs are quickly gaining steam throughout the country.
 And it's perhaps no surprise.
 At a time when America's huddled masses seem more wound up, stressed out and distracted than ever before, the call to calm down is a compelling one.

 At issue is not only relief from stress but also the innumerable ailments related to it.
 And like yoga, mindfulness programs are proving to be powerful antidotes.
-From depression and anxiety to weight control and pain management, there’s a mindfulness treatment out there for what ails you.
-Fortune 100 companies are using mindfulness as part of leadership training, and the military is incorporating such techniques to reduce stress before deployment and to help ease post-traumatic stress disorder.
+From depression and anxiety to weight control and pain management, there's a mindfulness treatment out there for what ails you.
+Fortune 100 companies are using mindfulness as part of leadership training.
+The military is incorporating such techniques to reduce stress before deployment and to help ease post-traumatic stress disorder.

 In dealing with a difficulty — say, a crisis at work or a chronic disease — people often get mired in the narrative they create about the situation, perhaps chastising themselves about their feelings or behavior, envisioning catastrophic consequences or rehashing the incident ad nauseam.
 Mindfulness, however, teaches a healthy skepticism about the stories we tell ourselves, say Kozak, who likes to repeat a mantra: "Don't believe everything you think."